OpenVisualLab/NexusAD/README.md

     pip install -r requirements.txt
     ```

-3. Download the CODA-LM dataset and place it in the appropriate directory as per the instructions.
+3. Download the [CODA-LM dataset](https://example.com/coda-lm-dataset) and place it in the appropriate directory as per the instructions.

+4. Download the [LoRA Weights](https://example.com/lora-weights) and place them in the `weights/` directory.

 ## Usage